10.5 Youth workers

 - Associations with a special assignment, such as De Ambrassade, VVJ, JINT, Children’s Rights Knowlegde Centre and the Children's Rights Coalition.

 Since 2009, the Bel'J program has given young people between the ages of 12 and 30 and youth workers the opportunity to meet young people and/or youth workers from the other Belgian Communities.
-The 3 Belgian Ministers of Youth are convinced that these contacts should be encouraged.
+The three Belgian Ministers of Youth are convinced that these contacts should be encouraged.
 They therefore support this joint program with opportunities for leisure activities.
 One of the possibilities within this programme relates to mobility of youth workers to learn from each other, e.g. during job shadowing or training for youth work organisations.
 Approved projects receive a financial contribution to cover expenses.
-In each Community, an Agency has been appointed to implement the programme.
-For Flanders, this Agency JINT vzw.
+In each Community, an agency has been appointed to implement the programme.
+For Flanders, this agency is JINT vzw.